ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 DPD API documentation can be found at https://developer.skao.int/projects/ska-sdp-dataproduct-api/en/latest/overview.html#automatic-api-documentation.
 The DPD API is self documenting and as such the available endpoints can be found at `/docs`

-Data Product Modes of Operation
-The Data Product Dashboard has two modes of operation.
-With an Elastic Search backend available the full functionality is available, without that backend, a degraded experience is given to the user.
-Due to current architectural decisions that need to be made.
-The degraded or “in memory” implementation is currently the expected behavior and as such this guide expects the “in memory” mode of operation.
-Since the API is consistent between the two modes of operation, the guide should still be relevant when the mode is switched across.
-The endpoint ‘/status’ will inform which mode of operation is currently activated, Search enabled is expected to be false.

 Searching for and Downloading Data Products
 When searching for data products it is important to ensure that the most recent data is available.
 The cached map for the in-memory solution periodically checks for new product that are available, but there is a way to manually ensure this, namely through the update command: